 High temperatures contribute to feelings of discomfort in chickens.
 Heat stress is something they can’t tolerate.
 So, they become prone to pecking.

 Keep in mind that chickens lack sweat glands.
 Their feathers also prevent a cool breeze from cooling their skin.
-Hence, it’s naturally impossible to lower their body temperature.
+Hence, it’s more challenging for them to lower their body temperature naturally.

 Nobody likes to stay in a congested area.
 Isn’t it uncomfortable?
 Chickens feel the same.
 Your pets deserve enough room to remain comfortable.